 Digital Pathology is a rapidly expanding ecosystem of whole-slide scanning and bioinformatics solutions, which is revolutionizing the medical diagnostics workflow.
 Digital Pathology systems offer high-throughput, cost-effective solutions for collecting, storing, and interpreting digital images of stained (labeled) tissue specimens.
-These powerful, well-established techniques continue to form the backbone of the pathology workflow, but require substantial ongoing investments in high-quality sample preparation to maintain accuracy and efficiency.
+With the number of new cancer cases predicted to increase steadily to over 20 million by 2030, digital pathology has been pivotal in increasing throughput with slide scanners, artificial intelligence, and machine learning.1 These techniques continue to be validated as the FDA approves new instruments and processes, such as the Phillips IntelliSite Pathology Solutions (PIPS).2 These powerful, well-established techniques continue to form the backbone of the pathology workflow, but require substantial ongoing investments in high-quality sample preparation to maintain accuracy and efficiency.
 For more information on Digital Pathology, visit: www.digitalpathologyassociation.org.

-Until recently, chemical staining or labeling, by using IHC stains or fluorescent tags was the only viable option for a researcher or pathologist to visualize diagnostic markers present within the tissue.
+Until recently, chemical staining or labeling, by using IHC stains or fluorescent tags was the only viable option for a researcher or pathologist to visualize diagnostic markers present within the tissue sections.
 Furthermore, using labels limits the potential for discovering new biomarkers within the sample.

 The Digital Pathology community is working hard to offer a new class of powerful label-free digital imaging solutions which could greatly reduce healthcare costs while simplifying the histology workflow and accelerating discovery.